zoohair/visionFlare/README.md

 This is source code in Matlab which implements a pipeline for runway edge detection, and uses it to predict above ground altitude.
 Refer to the project [report](report/report.pdf) for the methodology.
+A beamer  [presentation](report/project_presentation.pdf) is also included.

 The entry file is [processVideo.m](processVideo.m).
 It processes the video file [data/test1.avi](data/test1.avi) and uses [data/test.bkgnd.png](data/test.bkgnd.png) as a mask.